rachelcarmena/Python-PropertyBasedTesting-Examples/README.md

 Start with `scaffolding` branch and follow the next steps:

 1. TDD workflow for sum operation, Fibonacci series and common operations with collections (append an element, remove an element, concatenation, removing duplications)
-2. Additional final refactor step: improve the testing code when trying to look for properties.
+2. Additional final refactor step: improve the testing code when specifying properties.

 ## Further reading